What Not to Say to Someone Grieving Here are 16 Simple Tips

 15. Move on with your life

 Do not say this to someone.
-Grief isn’t a one size fits all kind of thing, ok?
+Grief isn’t a one-size-fits-all kind of thing, ok?
 Grief takes time and if you tell someone to move on you may be causing more harm than good.

 In short, I don’t think it’s possible to just “move on with your life” because we never just “get over” the people we love.
 In time the pain may lessen somewhat but you just learn to cope only through God’s love where you’ll find peace and joy after loss.